RolandYambao/wisdom-center/userStory.md

 This website appears to be a very tacky website dedicated to sharing banal quotes of wisdom.
 But upon further inspection, something feels off....

 ## Who
-This project is to showcase my capabilities at making a MERN application, the exact aesthetic and theme of this site is more for amusmenet than anything overly specific.
+This project is to showcase my capabilities at making a MERN application, the exact aesthetic and theme of this site is more for amusement than anything overly specific.

 ## What
 Upon entering the website the user will see a homepage with many tabs to click one, each one has interesting words of wisdom to share, and a dark secret hidden within....